Continental Divide Trail right on the Continental Divide

 This is the one of loops that includes the Rainbow trail that you could ride at X-Roads.

 This Epic 100 mile loop includes the Rainbow trail, Hayden Pass, Bonanza, Clover Creek, Bonanza, Otto Mears Tollroad, Silvercreek.
-A ufel stop at Hayden Creek pass or Cuttys resort can be arranged.
+A fuel stop at Hayden Creek pass or Cuttys resort would be necessary.

 BELOW IS AN ASSESSMENT OF TRAIL DIFFICULTY AND